TI-Toolkit/tivars_lib_py/README.md

 ### Tokenization

 Functions to decode and encode strings from various token sheets can be found in `tivars.tokenizer`.
 Support currently exists for all forms of 82/83/84 series BASIC as well as custom token sheets; PR's concerning the sheets themselves should be directed upstream to [TI-Toolkit/tokens](https://github.com/TI-Toolkit/tokens).

+## Examples

+You can find more sample code in `examples` that details common operations on each of the entry types.
+There are also examples for interfacing with popular external libraries (e.g. NumPy, PIL).